clintonboys/clintonboys.github.io/now/index.md

   credit: Mt.
 Solitary, Blue Mountains, NSW, 2021
 ---

+<i>Last updated: May 12, 2024.</i>

 This page contains a quick overview of what I'm doing right now.
 I try to update it every couple of months.

-Last updated: May 12, 2024.
 You can see the full history of this page [here](https://github.com/clintonboys/clintonboys.github.io/commits/master/now/index.md).

----

 ### Relocation to London